Where This Started

 The AI Reality

-Today, I'm building Arepa.AI, an AI-native platform for Spanish-speaking SMBs.
-It's not a demo or a wrapper; it's a system that drives real business value.
+Today, I'm building Arepa.AI, an AI agent platform that helps Spanish-speaking SMBs automate customer interactions, from qualifying leads to scheduling appointments in natural Spanish.
 I don't just advise on AI strategy, I ship production code every day.
-I also share my playbooks and lessons learned at Celestino.ai -- an interactive documentary where you can ask my AI about how I build these systems.
+I also share my playbooks and lessons learned at Celestino.ai, an interactive documentary where you can ask my AI about how I build these systems.

 My Philosophy